truthseeker-7/JS-Calculator/README.md

 # JS-Calculator
-This is a functional calculator made with HTML, CSS and Javascript
+This is a functional calculator built with HTML, CSS and Javascript